RadicalFx/documentation/docs/memento/change-tracking-service-api.md

     *  `AutoRemove`: if an entity is marked as `AutoRemove` (the default behavior) and `RejectChanges`, or an `Undo` that removes the last `IChange` of the entity, is called then the entity is  automatically removed from the list of the transient entities;
     *  `HasBackwardChanges`: The entity is changed and has changes that can be undone, meaning that `Undo` can n be called;
     *  `HasForwardChanges`: The entity has changes that can be reapplied, meaning that `Redo` can be called;
+* `GetPropertyState( entity, property )`: Given a tracked entity and a property name, defined on the entity, returns the current state of the property as seen by the tracking service.
+Property state is handy in scenarios in which we need to understand if a property value is changed over time and is changed when compared to the original property value.
+The state can be:
+    * `None `:  The property has no tracked states, thus is not changed either;
+    * `Changed`:  The property has tracked states, thus has changes;
+    * `ValueChanged`:  The property has tracked states and the actual value is different from the original one;
+* *`IMemento` Extension*: `IsPropertyValueChanged( property )`: Is an extension method to `IMemento` entities that acts like a shortcut to if a property value changed over time or not;
 * `BeginAtomicOperation()`: begins an [atomic operation](atomic-operations.md) returned as a `IAtomicOperation` instance on which the caller is expected to call `Complete()` to store it in the changes stack;

 ### Searches